lucas-reber/Alphafold_interaction_discovery/README.md

 We ran predictions through ColabFold ([Mirdita et al., 2022](https://doi.org/10.1038/s41592-022-01488-1)) in two steps.
 First the input features were generated using the `colabfold_search` and then the predictions were run on the input features using `colabfold_batch`.
 This approach allows to perform the complete analysis locally without connection to the ColabFold server and therefore is not limited by the ColabFold server.
 However, this requires setting up local databases for genetic and template search.
 For information on the databases please visit the [ColabFold repository](https://github.com/sokrypton/ColabFold/tree/main).
 This also requires the PDB templates similar to the original AlphaFold2 implementation.

-Detailed config.json with the parameters we used can be found in `example_files`.
+A detailed `config.json` with the parameters we used for ColabFold predictions can be found in `example_files`.
-## Colabfold_search
+## Colabfold_search - Input feature generation
 This step requires a lot of RAM and CPUs.
-This script was run with 16 CPUs (Intel(R) Xeon(R) Gold 6448H) and 280GB of RAM.
+We used 16 CPUs (Intel(R) Xeon(R) Gold 6448H) and 280GB of RAM.
 With these specifications it took 6-12 h for 5000 sequences.
-The input file is a csv file with format like the EXAMPLE_INPUT.csv file.
+The input file is a csv file formatted like the `EXAMPLE_INPUT.csv` file.
-For multimer prediction the multiple protein sequences are all pasted in one line but separated by a colon ":".
+For multimer predictions the multiple protein sequences are all pasted in one line but separated by a colon ":".

 Further requirements:
 requires conda installation (e.g. Miniconda3/22.11.1-1)